Psychology and Counseling

 - Master of Arts in Clinical Mental Health Counseling

+Licensure is available at the graduate level.
 Students seeking state licensure or other certification are responsible for gathering information about the current requirements and for bringing this information with them to their first residency.
 Meeting licensure or certification requirements is solely the responsibility of the students.
 Faculty advisors work to help students design study plans that enable them to prepare for those requirements, while also meeting the general college requirements and those arising from their individual interests.
 It is of particular importance for students to know the state requirements around supervised internship hours and to be proactive in setting up an internship that will meet their academic and licensure needs.
 The licensure coordinator will assist students in this process.

 Course Mentors are assigned by the Program Director with input from the students based on their Mentor Preference Selection Form.
 Because of the nature of our program, faculty members are hired not only for their strengths in a specialty area, but also for their ability to work with students in many areas of the field.
 As a result, more than one faculty member offers many courses.